brainandforce/Electrum.jl/README.md

 * Reading of common file formats:
      + abinit potential, density, and wavefunction outputs: tested on versions 7.10.5, 8.10.3, and 9.10.1 (current version as of last update)
      + LAMMPS atomic position data: tested on 3 November 2022 release
-     + VASP POSCAR, WAVECAR, DOSCAR, and PROCAR: tested on version 4.6
+     + VASP POSCAR/CONTCAR, WAVECAR, DOSCAR, and PROCAR: tested on version 4.6
      + XCrysDen XSF: tested against [the official specification][xsf-spec-url]
      + XYZ files
      + CPpackage outputs: tested against the release version of [CPpackage3][cppackage-url]